HPI-Information-Systems/TAHARAT/README.md

 	-  For the IDE, import TAHARAT as a project, and you can set the arguments in the `Run Configuration`.

-The system takes a CSV file as input and outputs a CSV file.
+The system only requires one argument, which is the file path to the input raw file.